GeniePress/docs/index.md

 It makes plugin and theme development fun, while never having to mix html and php again.

-It's fluent and very laravelesque.
+It's fluent and very "laravelesque".

 The sample theme combines GeniePress with Vue and Tailwind, providing you with a foundation for creating powerful theme.